ExpressionEngine/ExpressionEngine-User-Guide/docs/member/edit-profile.md

 {{embed:_tips/form-attributes.md}}

+### `error_handling="inline"`
+    error_handling="inline"

+This parameter allows you to use inline errors in profile edit form.
+The errors can be displayed using the `{error:field_name}` tag where `field_name` would need to be replaced with the name of the field that has an error or using [`{errors}` variable pair](templates/globals/single-variables.md#error-variables).

+### `return_error=`

+When inline errors are enabled, this parameter allows you to specify the template to return to if there are errors in the form.
+The default is the same template that the form is on.

+    return_error="member/error"

 ### `datepicker=`

 Include the datepicker javascript.
 This should be set to ``yes`` if there is a date type member custom field in order to output the calendar.